medikoo/code-file-nav/README.md

 - Create multiple files or folders in the current directory with `> New file` and `> New folder`
 - Configurable file/folder exclusions (read .gitignore etc)
 - Configurable file/folder exclusions (manual)
-- Configurable default root to open if no working document is found
+- Configurable default folder to open
 - Configurable file permissions for new files and folders
 - Configurable bookmark locations